kennethleungty/PyMySQL-Demo/README.md

-# PyMySQL - Connecting Python and SQL
+# PyMySQL - Connecting Python and SQL for Data Science
 ## Easily access MySQL databases and execute SQL queries in Python

 Link to Medium article: *Coming Soon*